How does the GRE essay work?

-What exactly does it mean to get a 0.0, or for that matter a 6.0?
+What exactly does it mean to get a 0.0, or for that matter a 6.0 on GRE Analytical Writing?
 Well, a 0.0 means you fell asleep, your forehead planted firmly on the keyboard, an endless series of gobbledygook forming on screen.
 A 6.0 is a consistently insightful and well-crafted essay, running a good 80-plus lines.

 You may think I’m jesting with the 0.0, but really I’m not: those essays are deemed “Ungradeable.”
 Hence, very few students end up getting a 0.0, or, for that matter, a score below a 2.0.
 Indeed, the vast majority of students fall between a 3.0 and a 5.0.

 So what exactly does it mean to get a 3.0 vs. 4.0, or a 4.5 vs. a 5.0?
 For me to really answer that it would take at least several pages, including example essays.
 Instead, have a look at the scoring guidelines on ETS.
 Or, to really get a sense of how the scores work, have a look at a few sample essays.
 You may even want to compare them to any mock essays you’ve written, to get a rough sense of where you would score.

 ETS has full descriptions of what an essay of each score looks like on its Score Level Descriptions page.
 The links to the sample essays are included below.

 Is there anywhere I can get my essays graded?